sheacurran311/Fandomly/replit.md

 The server follows a REST API pattern built with Express.js and TypeScript.
 The architecture implements a storage abstraction layer that separates business logic from data access concerns.
 Routes are organized by feature areas (auth, creators, loyalty programs, etc.) with proper error handling middleware.
 The server includes request logging and CORS configuration for development environments.

 ## Database Design
-The system uses PostgreSQL with Drizzle ORM for type-safe database operations.
-The schema includes core entities: users, creators, loyalty programs, rewards, fan programs, point transactions, and reward redemptions.
-The database design supports multi-tier loyalty programs with customizable point systems and reward structures.
-Relations are properly defined between entities to maintain data integrity.
+The system uses PostgreSQL with Drizzle ORM for type-safe database operations with comprehensive multi-tenant architecture:

+**Multi-Tenant Structure:**
+- `tenants` - Each creator gets their own tenant/store with custom branding, domains, and settings
+- `tenant_memberships` - Users can be members of multiple tenants with role-based permissions
+- All core entities (creators, loyalty programs, campaigns, rewards) are tenant-scoped for complete data isolation

+**Core Entities:**
+- Users with RBAC (Fandomly Admin, Customer Admin, Customer End User)
+- Tenant-scoped creators, loyalty programs, rewards, campaigns
+- OpenLoyalty-style campaign system with triggers, conditions, effects
+- Point transactions and reward redemptions with tenant isolation
+- Comprehensive campaign participation tracking

+The database design supports enterprise-level multi-tenancy with complete data isolation, custom branding per tenant, usage limits, and subscription management.

 ## Authentication System
 Authentication is handled through Dynamic's multi-wallet solution, supporting Ethereum, Solana, Cosmos, and Starknet wallets.
 Users can authenticate using various Web3 wallets, and their blockchain credentials are linked to internal user profiles.
 The system supports both creator and fan user types with role-based access patterns.